 Some of these lifestyle issues may not seem to be relevant at first to young children who are diagnosed as having diabetes.
 However, as children grow, a healthy lifestyle should be greatly encouraged for the long-term benefits.
-See separate leaflet called Preventing Cardiovascular Diseases.
+See separate leaflet called Cardiovascular Disease (Atheroma).

 Treatment aim 3 - to detect and treat any complications